 - Shelf clearing – This is definitely an ethical decision.
 If there are two on the shelf and you need two for your deal, I wouldn’t consider that to be shelf clearing.
 Some stores just don’t carry a lot of stock.
 If you go to the store on day one and buy all twenty of the product on the shelf you may want to think twice about it.
 Leave some for the other deal seekers.
 Here’s a tip – If you’re friendly with your store staff and know of a hot deal coming up, give them a heads up about the upcoming sale.
 Maybe they can order some extra stock to cover the demand.
 The store benefits by generating more sales and the consumer benefits because there is enough for everyone.
 I personally consider Clearance to be a different story.
 The store has marked them down to get rid of them as quickly as possible but again, it’s a personal decision.

-- Tear pads – This is another one that really is an ethical decision.
+- Tear pads & Peelies – This is another one that really is an ethical decision.
 The manufacturer’s intention is to promote their product with an additional instant discount.
-Is it OK to take a few?
+Is it OK to take a couple?
 Probably.
-Is it OK to take the entire tear pad?
+Is it OK to take the entire tear pad or all the peelies?
 Probably not.

 - Selling your Stockpile – Mention this topic in any Facebook group and be prepared for LOTS of opinions.
 As long as you have obtained your products legally and ethically and you are following any applicable resale laws in your area you do what you feel is best to do with your stockpile.
 After all, it’s yours.
 If you want to sell your stockpile to pay your electric bill or do something to make life better for your family that is your choice and that is strictly my opinion.
 A good rule of thumb is not to judge what people do with their stockpiles since we don’t know their story.
 Who knows, maybe they’re selling their stockpile to stop from being evicted from their home.